Governance

 The Strategic Plan (SP) sets out the areas for the future development of the school.
 As its goals are met, the plan is revised.
 The SP is devised through collaboration between school staff and the Board, who have final approval of projects to be included in the plan.

-A Not-for-Profit School by Parents for Parents
+A Not-for-Profit School by Parents for our Children.

 Parents can be sure OIS is run by people who care.
 Moreover, the school is managed by the associates who created the school.
 And, for the most part, the founders were parents or people who planned to put their children in the school at a future date.